ballerina-attic/securing-restful-services-with-ldap/README.md

 ## Developing the service

-- We can get started with a Ballerina service; 'OrderMgtService', which is the RESTful service that serves the order management request.
+- Let's get started with a Ballerina service; 'OrderMgtService', which is the RESTful service that serves the order management request.
 We will look at securing multiple resources exposed by OrderMgtService to match with the different security requirements.

 - Although the language allows you to have any package structure, use the following package structure for this project to follow this guide.
-The root directory will be denoted by `SAMPLE_ROOT` in the context of this README.
+The root directory is denoted by `SAMPLE_ROOT` in the context of this README.

 ```
 secure-restful-service